 - a.
 No uninterrupted front façade plane shall extend more than thirty feet.
 Pilasters, variations in the roof line or parapet wall, or building wall recesses shall be used to break up the mass of a single building into distinct bays no wider than thirty feet.
 Variations in materials and colors can also help achieve this massing standard.
 The length of the street wall for all buildings shall be at least seventy-five percent (75%) of the lot frontage along downtown blocks. - b.
 A minimum of fifty percent (50%) of the building wall shall be built to the building setback line.
-Taller buildings shall be carefully designed with a narrow profile towards Riverside Drive to maintain views of the river from the downtown core. - 4.
-Building Setback Lines: Buildings shall be located in a manner compatible with the existing structures; incompatible or inappropriate adjacent buildings shall not be used as a contextual reference point. - a.
+Taller buildings shall be carefully designed with a narrow profile towards Riverside Drive to maintain views of the river from the downtown core. - Building Setback Lines: Buildings shall be located in a manner compatible with the existing structures; incompatible or inappropriate adjacent buildings shall not be used as a contextual reference point. - a.
 Central Commercial Sub-District.
 The front yard setback should be based on the predominant setback of existing structures on the blockface or across the street.
 If adjacent buildings are zero lot line, then the front facade shall be zero lot line with the street right-of-way line. - b.
-Riverside Drive Sub-District: The front yard setback along Riverside Drive should not be less than twenty (20) feet to accommodate public utility easements and landscaping outside the street right-of-way, should encourage off-street parking to be located to the rear and side of structures, and should enable the building pad to be raised above the one percent (1%) storm elevation.
-In addition, building massing will provide guidance on desirable building setbacks.
+Riverside Drive Sub-District: The front yard setback along Riverside Drive should not be less than twenty (20) feet to accommodate public utility easements and landscaping outside the street right-of-way, should c.

-c.
 An exception to setback guidelines would occur where outdoor seating/dining is planned into the design.
 In this case, the building's façade wall may be located behind the adjacent setback line between twenty (25) to thirty (30) feet if a low and/or pierced brick wall delineates the patio area and constitutes the setback line.
 The wall shall be between 2 1⁄2 and 3 1⁄2 feet in height.
 If decorative ironwork is included atop the wall, the entire structure shall not exceed 3 1⁄2 feet in total height.

-The façade of the Poston Building is divided by pilasters on the first floor.
-Additionally, the roofline has ridges that have a similar visual effect of breaking a long building into bays.
+The façade of the Poston Building is divided by plasters on the first floor.
+Additionally, the roofitne has ridges that have a similar visual effect of breaking a long building into bays.